Monday, September 14th, 2009...11:50 am

 the hem of night’s cloak.

-is a writer who lives in Denver, Colorado.
+Ken Greenley February 4, 1958 – February 12, 2020 was a writer who lived in Denver, Colorado.
 The number of places he’s lived is only exceeded by the number of job’s he’s had.
-Greenley likes to explore the themes of class division (in a supposedly classless country), the struggle to stay spiritual in the modern world, and the growth episodes that occur in childhood.
-He thinks art, particularly writing, should combat media brainwashing, and should examine the clash between what we’re told and what really happens.
-He tries to make his material as fuuny as possible, because he finds it hard to make modern life seriously, and considers it his mission “to make people laugh and think at the same time.”
+Greenley liked to explore the themes of class division (in a supposedly classless country), the struggle to stay spiritual in the modern world, and the growth episodes that occur in childhood.
+He thought art, particularly writing, should combat media brainwashing, and should examine the clash between what we’re told and what really happens.
+He tried to make his material as funny as possible, because he found it hard to make modern life seriously, and considered it his mission “to make people laugh and think at the same time.”

 Much more on Ken Greenley can be found by clicking here… and here…